 I make these potatoes at least a couple times a month, and while it’s not a complicated recipe, it’s one I really wanted to share with you guys.
 Sometimes I’ll do these in a frying pan, sometimes in the toaster oven, and sometimes in the air fryer, but more often than not, this oven version is my go-to.

 Roasting potatoes is probably my favorite preparation of a potato (aside from fries, perhaps).
-Sometimes when I make these, I follow my guide about how to make crispy roasted potatoes (some great tips in that post!) because no one likes a soggy potato.
-However, I’ve also found that the convection mode of my oven will help to get them nice and crispy along with some of the other tips I share in that post (I’ll share an abbreviated version of them here, too, but if you’re truly committed to the crispiest potatoes, you’ll want to check out that post).
+I usually follow my guide about how to make crispy roasted potatoes because no one likes a soggy potato.
+If you’re truly committed to the crispiest potatoes, you’ll want to check out that post (or keep reading for an abbreviated version in the FAQ section below).

 For the crispiest potatoes ever, you can check out the guide I mentioned earlier, but here’s the Cliff’s note version:

 I like cheese too!
-Add grated Parmesan in the last five minutes of cooking time so it doesn’t burn.
+Add grated or shredded Parmesan in the last five minutes of cooking time so it doesn’t burn.

 Sure!
 If you have to lower the oven temp, it will increase cooking time and may reduce the crispy factor of these roasted potatoes, but they’ll get done and will still taste great.